confuego/DancingPhilosophers/readme.txt

 but requires heavy boxing and un-boxing of types.
 Therefore, the solution you suggested was to just create a list with a slot for each follower and leader, its place in the list represents its id.
 Some other issue was creating a data type for the Dance Card.
 You can't just import hashtable, you essentially need to create a list of pairs one is the dance and the other is the id of the leader/follower you're dancing with.
 This means you must create your own get and put operations, which took some time as well.
-The only really nice thing about Haskell is that you know when your variables/functions are atomic bcause you can literally declare them as such by passing them into the function atomically.
+The only really nice thing about Haskell is that you know when your variables/functions are atomic because you can literally declare them as such by passing them into the function atomically.

 Again, what kinds of bugs arose during development, and how did you handle them?